Home Contents Index Member Center Download Collect! Users Help

 Debtor Status Codes

-Contact plans are used to set up letter series, telephone calls, reviews, status changes, automatic notes and other activities which need to be scheduled for specific dates.
+Contact plans are the vectors you use to insert your dunning letter series, insert telephone events so that the account will appear in your collector's WIP list with a scheduled work date, set up Reviews, initiate status changes, automate notes and other activities which need to be scheduled for specific future dates.

 The Contact Plan form